 You can also attach your iPhone or iPad to your Mac and use the “Restore iPhone/iPad” button in iTunes to factory-reset the device.
 The key to these steps is they clear out all programs on your iOS device, which may have been compromised, and replace them with fresh copies.
 Your data and files should all be preserved, though you might lose some application settings.

-If you suspect that restoring your phone to factory settings didn’t do the trick, then feel free to take the phone to Apple’s Genius Bar.
+If you suspect restoring your phone to factory settings didn’t do the trick, feel free to take the phone to Apple’s Genius Bar.
 They have system-scanning software that detects and removes any hidden files.